united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 ![Node-RED Kafka to Kafka](/images/getstarted/dataAcquisitionManipulation/noderedKafkaKafka.png?width=80%)

-## {{% heading "troubleshooting" %}}
+## {{% heading "whatsnext" %}}

-### I Can't Connect an OPC UA Data Souurce to the Management Console

-## What's next?

-  Continue with the tutorial in the Management Console.
-The next chapter will be about the use of Grafana to [display the formatted data](https://umh.docs.umh.app/docs/getstarted/datavisualization/) to proceed.
+Next, we'll dive into [Data Visualization](/docs/getstarted/datavisualization), where you'll learn to create Grafana dashboards using your newly configured data sources.
+This next chapter will help you visualize and interpret your data effectively.